driscollh/JHposture/README.md

 Inside your main project folder, create a new subfolder named `models`

 ## Usage
-Once the environment is set up, you can launch the local processing by running the main Python script in your environment:
+Once the environment is set up, you can launch the local processing by running the main Python script in your environment.

 `JHposture.py`

+Please note, the first run requires an internet connection and will take a few minutes to download the AI weights

 ## Acknowledgments and Licensing
 * **License:** Distributed under the Apache 2.0 License.